What is Boofing? Is It Safer Than Other Drug Use Methods?

 What are the Side Effects & Risks of Boofing?

-Boofing poses many risks, and there are side effects.
-For example:
+Boofing poses many risks, and these are some of its side effects.

 Damage to Anus